 The goal of these standards was to ensure watches used on the railroads would be reliable, easy to read and accurate.
 Almost all railroads eventually adopted the new standards.
 Only approved railroad grade watches meeting these standards were allowed, however, older railroad grade pocket watches already in service which met the older standards could continue to be used on many railroads, as long as they were in first-class condition and continued to meet the 30 second per week requirement.

 Following the adoption of the 1893 General Railroad Timepiece Standards, watch manufactures designed watches to meet railroad standard requirements.
 It should be pointed out that many of railroads did not adopt all of these recommended standards for another decade.
-In publishing watch requirements railroads commonly continued to accept roman numerals on dials, open-face pendant-set watches and a minium of 15-jewels watches, until 1906-1908.
+In publishing watch requirements railroads commonly continued to accept roman numerals on dials, open-face pendant-set watches and a minimum of 15-jewels watches, until 1906-1908.
 Some railroads continued to accept hunting case watches with hunting case movements into the 1920's.
 Watches adjusted to 3 positions, rather than the recommended 5 positions, were generally accepted in railroad service until around 1907, with some railroads including the ATSF continuing to accept them into the 1920's.